Heat, Power & Staying Warm

 - Layer Up: Wear multiple layers of clothing, including thermal undergarments, sweaters, and socks.
 Don’t forget a warm hat!

-- 𝗨𝘀𝗲 𝗕𝗹𝗮𝗻𝗸𝗲𝘁𝘀: Wrap yourself in blankets, sleeping bags, or anything warm you can find.
-Layering blankets can provide extra insulation.
+- Use Blankets: Wrap yourself in blankets, sleeping bags, or anything warm you can find.
+Layering blankets provides extra insulation.

-- 𝗦𝘁𝗮𝘆 𝗶𝗻 𝗢𝗻𝗲 𝗥𝗼𝗼𝗺: Choose a smaller room to heat with body warmth.
-Close off doors to keep the heat in.
+- Stay in One Room: Choose a small room to heat with body warmth.
+Close doors to keep the heat in.

-- 𝗪𝗮𝗿𝗺 𝗨𝗽 𝘄𝗶𝘁𝗵 𝗛𝗼𝘁 𝗗𝗿𝗶𝗻𝗸𝘀: If you have a way to heat water, enjoy hot drinks like tea, coffee, or hot chocolate to stay warm from the inside.
+- Warm Up with Hot Drinks: If possible, heat water for hot drinks like tea, coffee, or hot chocolate to stay warm from the inside.

-- 𝗠𝗼𝘃𝗲 𝗔𝗿𝗼𝘂𝗻𝗱: Keep your blood circulating by moving around gently.
-Do some light exercises to stay warm.
+- Move Around: Keep your blood circulating by gently moving around or doing light exercises.

-- 𝗖𝗿𝗲𝗮𝘁𝗲 𝗮 𝗖𝗼𝘇𝘆 𝗦𝗽𝗮𝗰𝗲: Gather in one area with family or friends.
-Body heat from being together can help keep everyone warm.
+- Create a Cozy Space: Gather with family or friends in one area.
+Body heat can help keep everyone warm.

-- 𝗨𝘀𝗲 𝗕𝗮𝘁𝘁𝗲𝗿𝘆-𝗣𝗼𝘄𝗲𝗿𝗲𝗱 𝗛𝗲𝗮𝘁 𝗦𝗼𝘂𝗿𝗰𝗲𝘀: If you have a battery-operated heater or heating pad, use it carefully to warm small areas.
+- Use Battery-Powered Heat Sources: Use a battery-operated heater or heating pad cautiously to warm small areas.

 If you have spare USB batteries / power banks, please charge them from an EV only and hand them out to neighbors to charge their phones.
 We want to avoid people wasting gas idling an engine just to charge a phone.

 - If you have a Tesla, activate sentry mode but disable cameras, this will keep the USB and 12V ports active overnight to charge smaller batteries (with the doors locked, no HVAC used, basically just like a regular car alarm).
-As far as I know this is the most efficient way to transfer power from the larger traction battery to smaller ones.
+This is the most efficient way to transfer power from the larger traction battery to smaller ones.

 - If you have a larger 12V inverter, you can connect it to the 12V battery in the EV, same as a gas car.
 The EV’s traction battery should then recharge the smaller 12V battery as needed.
 Typically a 1500W or higher rated inverter is needed to power appliances.